JochenFM/Milestone_2/README.md

 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) to test the performance of the website.

 * [AmiResponsiveDesign](http://ami.responsivedesign.is) to test responsive design on various devices.

+* [Autoprefixer](https://autoprefixer.github.io/) to ensure vendor prefixes for all broswers were added.

 *  Mute/unmute and play/pause icons, as well as bell curve on back of the cards was purchased from [TheNounProject](https://thenounproject.com/).